pravega/pravega/docs/deployment/prereqs.md

 # Zookeeper

 Pravega requires Zookeeper 3.5.1-alpha+.
 At least 3 Zookeeper nodes are recommended for a quorum.
-No special configuration is required for zookeeper but it is recommended to use a dedicated cluster for Pravega.
+No special configuration is required for Zookeeper but it is recommended to use a dedicated cluster for Pravega.

 This specific version of Zookeeper can be downloaded from Apache at [zookeeper-3.5.1-alpha.tar.gz](http://www.apache.org/dist/zookeeper/zookeeper-3.5.1-alpha/zookeeper-3.5.1-alpha.tar.gz).